Building the

 Chances are you’re not working with perfectly straight boundaries that are a multiple of your tile size.
 Cutting the tiles is the only way to make most projects work.

 Your two best options for tile cutters are manual or electric tile cutters.
-Manual tile cutters generally take less time to use and are more convenient but they are limited to straight cuts only.
-Electric tile cutters take more time to cut a tile and require more skill to use but can cut all of the cuts required on a job.
+Manual tile cutters generally take less time to use and are more convenient, but they are limited to straight cuts only.
+Electric tile cutters take more time to cut a tile and require more skill to use but can make a wider variety of cuts required on a job.

-Each is readily available from RUBI.
+Each type is readily available from RUBI.
 Which one you should choose is an entirely different story.
-Ready to learn more about the difference between manual and electric tile cutters?
+Ready to learn more about the difference between manual and electric tile cutters and find the best tile cutter for you?

 Manual Tile Cutters